 23. Get some great Vietnamese

 If you love Vietnamese Food then you’ll want to head over to Trang Restaurant in Brisbane’s West End.
-This restaurant is known for giving its customers a great deal on food.
-You’ll leave satisfied in more ways than one.
+This restaurant is known for giving its customers a great deal on food making it one of the top places to go in Brisbane for dinner.

 24. Go on a pub crawl!